rohanpadhye/blog/_posts/2020-04-01-On-The-Origin-Of-Programs.md

 ---
 layout: post
-draft: true
 title: "On the Origin of Programs by Means of Natural Reflection, or The Preservation of Data Races in the Struggle for CPU Time"
 excerpt_separator: <!--more-->
 ---

 Where do programs come from?
-This question has eluded experts since [the birth of computer science as an independent discipline](https://www.ams.org/journals/bull/1966-72-06/S0002-9904-1966-11654-3/S0002-9904-1966-11654-3.pdf).
+This question has eluded experts since [the birth of computer science as a rigorous disclipine](https://www.ams.org/journals/bull/1966-72-06/S0002-9904-1966-11654-3/S0002-9904-1966-11654-3.pdf).
 This article provides a brief survey of the literature on what is often called the **origin problem**.

 <!--more-->

 ## The Origin Problem

-Let us illustrate the problem with an example.
 You are probably reading this article using a computer program.
 There are likely many other programs currently running on your computer.
 Depending on your operating system, you can find the list of such programs by launching the task manager, the activity monitor, or by screaming "*Hey Google, what's currently running?*".
 If you are like me, you've probably wondered: where do these programs come from?
 Were they always running, or was there ever a beginning?
 This is the *origin problem*.

 Now, stay with me here.
 I know that physics dictates that there *must* have been a beginning because somebody had to physically build the computer on which the program is running and of course because the universe only came into existence on January 1, 1970 at 00:00:00 UTC.
 However, since [physics](https://en.wikipedia.org/wiki/Ultimate_fate_of_the_universe) is never used to resolve the [halting problem](https://en.wikipedia.org/wiki/Halting_problem), it is also inappropriate to resolve the origin problem.